 There are a number of better value brushes you can buy at the price point that the Vitality comes in at.

 Our toothbrush of choice is the Oral-B Pro 2 2500.
-It is a touch more expensive, but with a significantly ebtter battery life, the inclusion of a pressure sensor and travel case it is a worthwhile investment.
+It is a touch more expensive, but with a significantly better battery life, the inclusion of a pressure sensor and travel case it is a worthwhile investment.
 It’s actually the brush we rate as the best overall electric toothbrush.

-The Fairywill FW-917 is also an option and our recommendation for the best budget toothbrush, for those who want to achieve the ultimate value for money and are not worried about the lack of a ‘brand’ name.
+The Fairywill FW-507 is also an option for those who want to achieve the ultimate value for money and are not worried about the lack of a ‘brand’ name.

 3. Where’s the best place to buy the Oral-B Vitality?

 Places such as supermarkets and drug stores tend to be the initial go to for toothbrushes of this kind, however, we would strongly recommend you have a look elsewhere before going there, as they tend to be the most expensive.